nambili-samuel/about-me/README.md

 His military experience has been a defining moment in his entire life, instilling in him valuable life lessons that he continues to apply in his everyday life.
 It also helped him become a disciplined, mature person and a more patriotic citizen.

-Throughout his service in the [Namibian Defence Force (NDF)](https://modva.gov.na), Nambili has demonstrated proficiency in Emergency Medicine, Trauma Care, Patient Evacuation ['CASEVAC'](https://en.wikipedia.org/wiki/Casualty_evacuation), First Aid, [Pharmacology](https://www.ualberta.ca/pharmacology/about/what-is-pharmacology.html), and Primary Health Care.
+Throughout his service in the [Namibian Defence Force (NDF)](https://modva.gov.na), Nambili has demonstrated proficiency in emergency medicine, Patient Evacuation ['CASEVAC'](https://en.wikipedia.org/wiki/Casualty_evacuation), [Pharmacology](https://www.ualberta.ca/pharmacology/about/what-is-pharmacology.html), and Primary Health Care.
 As a combat medic, he was deployed at several military hospitals—**Army Battle School**, **Grootfontein Military Hospital**, and **Peter Mweshihange Military Hospital** in Windhoek—to provide medical support to fellow service members in the force.
-Some of his responsibilities include:
+Some of his responsibilities included:

-- Administering emergency medical treatment and dispersing medicines to members of the armed forces.
+- Administering emergency medical treatment and dispensing medications to armed forces personnel.
-- Observing medical procedures, ordering patient referrals, and evacuation.
+- Observing medical procedures, managing patient referrals, and coordinating evacuations.
-- Providing primary care services at sick bays, immunizations, and maintaining hygiene.
+- Providing primary care services in sick bays, administering immunizations, and ensuring hygiene standards.
-- Conducting medical assessments and managing illnesses and injuries.
+- Conducting medical assessments and providing care for illnesses and injuries.
-- Assisting with medical readiness activities, including physical exams and screenings.
+- Assisting with medical testing during training, including conducting physical exams and health screenings.
-- Collaborating with other civilian healthcare providers to ensure comprehensive patient care in NDF.
+- Collaborating with other healthcare providers in civilian settings to ensure continuity of care and proper medical follow-ups.
 - Coordinating a preventative HIV/AIDS program under [PEPFAR](https://na.usembassy.gov/our-relationship/pepfar/)’s pandemic control.

 Nambili is a dedicated professional with extensive experience in cyber warfare and intelligence.
-Throughout his service, he has demonstrated proficiency in his work, significantly contributing to mission success and the well-being of fellow service members.
-In addition to these duties, Nambili plays a critical role in general medical treatments and the well-being of members at Oshivelo Military Battle School under his jurisdiction.
+Throughout his service, he has demonstrated exceptional proficiency, making significant contributions to mission success and the well-being of his fellow service members.
+In addition to his primary duties, Nambili plays a crucial role in providing general medical care and supporting the well-being of personnel at the Oshivelo Military Battle School under his jurisdiction.

 ## Education

 - Early Childhood Education, Jamaica Nursery School, [1990]